Glioblastoma

 - What are the treatment options?

-- How much does each treatment increase my chances of a cure?
+- How much does each treatment increase my chances of living longer?

 - How will each treatment affect my daily life?